-A sales pipeline is a visual process that allows you to understand your customer’s journey from realizing a product need to making a purchase.
-It’s called a sales pipeline because prospects flow like water through your pipeline with some leaking out and only a few reaching the end to make a purchase.
+A sales pipeline is a visual tool that allows you to understand your customer’s journey from realizing a product need to making a purchase.
+It’s called a sales pipeline because prospects flow like water through your pipeline, with some leaking out and only a few reaching the end to make a purchase.

 A well-managed sales pipeline allows you to: